Ready to Bring the Pain?

 I think we’ve all been there, as knitters.
-Sometimes, you just want to grind away on a project that causes periodic bouts of weeping, hair pulling, and cursing.
-It may not sound like fun, but having a totally enviable FO is worth it, right?
+Sometimes, you just want to grind away on a project that causes hair pulling, cursing, and periodic bouts of weeping.
+It may not sound like fun, but having an enviable FO is worth it, right?

 I started Sam the Ram in 2011…and finished in 2018.
 To be fair, he was in storage for quite a long time while I was traveling, but I’d be lying if I said some of the foot-dragging wasn’t from the intricacy of the pattern.
-You’ll need to be good at working multiple cable charts at once, i-cord, shaping, short rows, and finishing techniques.
+You’ll need to be good at shaping through short rows, reading multiple cable charts at once, working with i-cord, and using finishing techniques.

 Do you enjoy lace?
 Do you enjoy it enough to work over 6,000 yards of thread-weight yarn on size US 0 (2.0mm) needles?
 And then block the thing?
 Me neither!
-I kid, I kid.
+Kidding!
 The outcome is well worth the hassle, as this cobwebby shawl is delicate, eye-catching, and a shoo-in for a prize at your local fair.

 Confession: I have been intending to knit Bex for years, but something is never quite right.
 My good sock needles are full, or I don’t like the yarn I have on hand, or I have too many WIPs…something.
-One day.
-At any rate, there are many charts to follow here, but if you’re already familiar with Cookie A’s patterns, you’ll know that they’re well written.
-This particular pattern is taken from Sock Innovation, which is a must-buy if you enjoy sock knitting.
+There are many charts to follow here, but if you’re already familiar with Cookie A’s patterns, you know that they’re well written.
+This particular pattern is taken from Sock Innovation, which is well worth its price if you enjoy sock knitting.

 Kaffe Fassett‘s Foolish Virgins scarf vibrates with color, just as you’d expect from any piece created by the king of colorwork.
 It’s charted intarsia that requires 23 colors, so not only does it require good bobbin management, but it’s also something of an investment — unless you’ve got a lot of scraps lying around.